 The distinction, however, between these major players is not as evident in most small and medium enterprises (SMEs), which are usually unlisted.
-However, with the introduction of King III, South Africa’s recognised code of corporate governance and its recommendations, SMEs depending on whether owner-managed or non-owner-managed should also aspire to follow sound governance practices and principles to reap the long-term benefits, such as business sustainability and stakeholder confidence, which will ultimately assist with the growth of the SME into a larger, well-established organisation.
+However, with the introduction of King III, South Africa’s recognized code of corporate governance and its recommendations, SMEs depending on whether owner-managed or non-owner-managed should also aspire to follow sound governance practices and principles to reap the long-term benefits, such as business sustainability and stakeholder confidence, which will ultimately assist with the growth of the SME into a larger, well-established organization.

 Ethical leadership and corporate citizenship

-The structures of an organisation ensure its prosperity, as there will be checks and balances in place to safeguard that not only the stakeholders of the organisation perform effectively.
-King III recommends that the board should consist of a majority of non-executive directors and individuals with the appropriate skills, experience and knowledge to contribute to board decisions.
+The structures of an organization ensure its prosperity, as there will be checks and balances in place to safeguard that not only the stakeholders of the organization perform effectively.
+King III recommends that the board should consist of a majority of non-executive directors and individuals with the appropriate skills, experience, and knowledge to contribute to board decisions.
 Owner-managed SMEs will very often not have the financial muscle to appoint non-executive directors.
 It is suggested that, when considering a major decision, the owner invites or obtains outside objective inputs from knowledgeable people who are not involved in the day-to-day management of the business.